 commonplace is released under the CC-BY-4.0 license, making it free to use and modify according to the license terms.

-The top alternatives to commonplace on Agent Skills Hub include llm-wiki, agent-skills, claudepro-directory.
+The top alternatives to commonplace on Agent Skills Hub include llm-wiki, awesome-ai-agent-skills, llm-wiki-skills.
 Each offers a different approach to the same problem space — compare them side-by-side by stars, quality score, and community activity.